 Learn how to make some fabulously cute food picks or cupcake picks!
 These are perfect for parties, wedding, holidays, and are reusable.

 Hello friends!
 It’s Aki here again from Minted Strawberry.
-It’s fun to make and have unexpected and unique kitchen and food accessories – it paves the way for sometimes interesting conversations.
+It’s fun to make and have unexpected and unique kitchen and food accessories – it paves the way for sometimes interesting conversations at parties.

 These DIY food picks are an example of that – wouldn’t you want to ask where the host possibly got this?
 I was making some dollhouse accessories for my little sister when I thought of making these fabulous mod melt frames into cute food picks or cupcake picks.